NivlacSeugirdor/PhD/README.md

                     :- (first quartile[i])*(1+ prize[i]/prize_max);
                     :- (median[i])*(1+ prize[i]/prize_max).
                * Prize min as 10, 50 and 100.
           .
-[2.2] Folder PCTBP-II: The obtained results with the PCTBP-II using:
+[2.2] Folder PCTBP-II: The obtained results with the TDOP using:
                *  an objective function maximizing the prizes collected for passing the available cities;
                *  a restriction to limit the cost of travel based on data already available in the literature;
                *  being "B" the budge for the user, it has a value for each instance in each instance according to the re-